-vi) IFRS \$1 General Requirements for Disclosure of Sustainability-related Financial Information vii) IFRS S2 Climate-related Disclosures
+vi) IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information vii) IFRS S2 Climate-related Disclosures

-IFRS \$1 sets out overall requirements for sustainability-related financial disclosures with the objective to require an entity to disclose information about its sustainability-related risks and opportunities that is useful to primary users of general purpose financial reports in making decisions relating to providing resources to the entity.
+IFRS S1 sets out overall requirements for sustainability-related financial disclosures with the objective to require an entity to disclose information about its sustainability-related risks and opportunities that is useful to primary users of general purpose financial reports in making decisions relating to providing resources to the entity.

-The Group is currently assessing the impact of the standards which will be effective from 1 January 2028 in order to ascertain the significance of impact to have on its financial statements in providing adequate disclosure on this in line with the requirements.
+The Company is currently assessing the impact of the standards which will be effective from 1 January 2028 in order to ascertain the significance of impact to have on its financial statements in providing adequate disclosure on this in line with the requirements.

 IFRS S2 sets out the requirements for identifying, measuring and disclosing information about climate-related risks and opportunities that is useful to primary users of general purpose financial reports in making decisions relating to providing resources to the entity.
-The Group is currently assessing this in order to ascertain the significance of impact to have on its financial statements in providing adequate disclosure on this in line with the requirements viii) Annual Improvements to IFRS Accounting Standards - Volume II
+The Company is currently assessing this in order to ascertain the significance of impact to have on its financial statements in providing adequate disclosure on this in line with the requirements viii) Annual Improvements to IFRS Accounting Standards - Volume II

-On 18 July 2024, the IASB published anine narrow scope amendments as part of its annual improvements process that deals with non-urgent, but necessary, clarifications and amendments to IFRS Accounting Standards.
-The amendments are applicable for annual reporting periods beginning on or after 1 January 2026.
+On 18 July 2024, the IASB published nine narrow scoped amendments as part of its annual improvements process that deals with non-urgent, but necessary, clarifications and amendments to IFRS Accounting Standards.
+The Company is currently assessing the impact of the amendments which are applicable for annual reporting periods beginning on or after 1 January 2026.
 Earlier application is permitted.